juancoariza/IntegrationTrigProject/README.md

   The class [AngleRadianConverter] has static fields and methods.
 The explanation for "static" in Java is defined at [AngleRadianConverter], lines 30 - 34.

-  - StringBuilder Implementation
+  - StringBuilder Implementation:
   *Note: as of this version, the StringBuilder has been declared at [UniversalScanner], line 17, but has not been used in a meaningful way within my code.
 I will re-submit this portion once I figure out how to implement StringBuilder concepts with my program.

-  - Encapsulation
+  - Encapsulation:
   [AngleRadianConverter] contains multiple constructors and a private field with a corrensponding getter/setter.
 The object is created and loaded with constrcutors at [TrigonometryUserInteraction], lines 121 - 146.